How to Comply with Michigan's Amended Mandatory Paid Sick Leave Law

 - Administrative enforcement under the Act, including notice and poster requirements

-Vice President of Business Advocacy, Michigan Chamber of Commerce
+Vice President of Business Advocacy and Member Engagement, Michigan Chamber of Commerce

 Wendy Block joined the Michigan Chamber of Commerce in May of 2004.
 As Vice President of Business Advocacy, Wendy is responsible for developing and advancing legislative and regulatory proposals and agendas that represent Chamber members’ interests on a wide range of issues, including health care, legal reform, workforce development and employment law.
 Wendy also manages the Chamber’s Health and Human Resources Committee, a member-based committee that helps shape the chamber’s position on key issues and public policy proposals.